zonemaster/zonemaster/docs/specifications/tests/Methods.md

 Obtain the authoritative name servers for the given zone as defined in the zone itself.

+1. Obtain name servers using Method 2.
+2. Look up addresses for all obtained name servers that are out-of-bailiwick.
-1. A NS query for the domain is made to all listed name servers obtained from Method 2.
+3. Send an NS query for the given domain to all obtained name servers.
-2. Record all the unique name servers from the answers received from the query in step 1.
+4. Record all the unique NS records in the answer sections of the responses in step 3, as well as all unique glue records.

 ## Method 4: Delegation NS addresses